-Beginning with the pro-tort-reform point of view, proponents argue that too many medical malpractice claims are filed in the United States and that a large percentage of these claims are frivolous.
-The American Medical Association ("AMA") contends that "most liability claims are without merit," and some empirical evidence supports this claim.95 For example, analyzing data from 24 malpractice insurers, researchers concluded that more than 75% of claims result in no payment to the complainant96 and projected that, "by the age of 65 years, 75% of physicians in low-risk specialties and 99% of those in high-risk specialties [would have] face[d] a claim."97 Examining another data source, other researchers found that only 55% of claims against physicians resulted in litigation and that 54% of those cases that were litigated were dismissed.98 Based on this evidence, the AMA argues that "most liability claims are without merit" and further notes that, as a result of this high volume of litigation, "physicians in certain states [can see]
+that too many medical malpractice claims are filed in the United States and that a large percentage of these claims are frivolous.
+The American Medical Association ("AMA") contends that "most liability claims are without merit," and some empirical evidence supports this claim.
+For example, analyzing data from 25 medical specialties, researchers concluded that more than 75% of claims result in no payment to the complainant and projected that, "[b]y the age of 65 years, 75% of physicians in low-risk specialties and 99% of those in high-risk specialties [would have] face[d] a claim."
+Examining another data source, other researchers found that only 55% of claims against physicians resulted in litigation and that 54% of those cases that were litigated were dismissed.
+Based on this evidence, the AMA argues that "most liability claims are without merit" and further notes that, as a result of this high volume of litigation, "physicians in certain states [can see] liability premiums [that] can exceed \$100,000 or even \$200,000 per year."